-The hybrid Master of Social Work degree at Appalachian
+The online Master of Social Work degree at App State

 Appalachian State University’s Master of Social Work program serves as a launching pad to help you make a positive change in the community.

 This App State Online program provides you with advanced practice and intervention skills to empower yourself and others.

 The Master of Social Work curriculum prepares you to step into management or supervisory roles, leading others to offer effective social work services.